913868456/GCDTimer/README.md

 # GCDTimer
 Timer  which use GCD to implementation.
-It is a elegant way to use GCD implementing a Timer, more easier, avoiding many problems when we use NSTimer.
+It is an elegant way to use GCD to implement a Timer, more easier,  many problems can be avoided when we use GCDTimer.

 # Usage
 - import GCDTimer.h GCDTimer.m file to your project.